enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Yes, Jessie, I know.
 We have just created an apple in a different color than the one we created in the `red-apple` branch.
 But I will explain it later.
 For now, let's continue and commit the file.

-Let's create a commit on the `master` branch and add an `apple.txt` file to it.
+Let's create a commit on the `master` branch with an `apple.txt` file inside of it.

+To achieve this we will execute the following commands

 ```
 git add apple.txt
 git commit -m "Add file with instructions of how to create a green apple"
 ```

+Well done!

-We done!
-Now we should have a new commit on the `master` branch.
-Before we merge `red-apple` branch into it, let's try to predict what might happen:
+Now we should have another commit on the `master` branch.
+We have almost reached the climax of our experiment, but before we merge `red-apple` branch into it, let's try to predict what might happen:

-1. The `apple.txt` file from `red-apple` branch will replace `apple.txt` file in the `master` branch (current).
+  a) The `apple.txt` file from `red-apple` branch will replace `apple.txt` file in the `master` branch (current).
-2. The `apple.txt` file on the `master` branch will not be replaced and remains untouched.
+  b) The `apple.txt` file on the `master` branch will not be replaced and remains untouched.
-3. The `apple.txt` file will contain instructions from both branches (e.g. they will be merged)
+  c) The `apple.txt` file will contain instructions from both branches (e.g. they will be merged).
-4. Black hole
+  d) Black hole.

 None of the above options are correct.
-Let's figure out what will happen
+Let's figure out what will actually happen

 Woof-woof!
 I know Jessie, you know what will happen, but let our reader go through this on his own.